SillyFreak/typst-moodular/gallery/using-moodular.typ

 ]

 All included components support a `full-width` variant.
-Without it, the component is displayed with a component-specific width relative to the full preview width.
+Without it, the component is displayed with a component-specific width relative to the full preview width (for most components, that width is 75%).
 Some components offer additional variants, for example to add attribution to quotes or reading contexts.

 Here's an example of using a `full-width` component, giving you an important disclaimer about this package: